thaiseq/ChurnAnalysis/README.md

    * 14% of the base are classified as churn.
    * 50% of the customers who called the company more than 3 times are classified as Churn.
-   * 10% of those with no international plan are classified as Churn, while only 8% of those with an international plan are Churn.
+   * 10% of those with no international plan are classified as Churn x 8% of those with an international plan are Churn.

   ### 2.1 Columns